ashwinkachhara/DB-Tool/README.md

 The webpage contains names of all students selected in a particular company.
 The script searches for a student name and adds the links to all the resume files associated to that student.

--Right now using absolute file paths (specific to my laptop) -Some errors due to name spelling differences in the webpage and in the resume
+- Right now using absolute file paths (specific to my laptop)
+- Some errors due to name spelling differences in the webpage and in the resume

-Correctly matching about 70% of the cases
+- Correctly matching about 70% of the cases

 Future Work
 - Rather than matching, just sort and group resumes and present in a user-friendly format (HTML file, perhaps)